 “Sure, Goliath tells you he cares, as you are prompted through the automated phone system, but don’t believe him, it’s just an illusion.”

 6. Speaking of metrics, big company, big data, no feelings.
 Little company, little data, but big on emotion.
 What’s the ROI on crying happy tears?
 Goliath is way too clumsy to hear or see the little customer.
 He relies upon big data, metrics by the millions, profit and loss statements and balance sheets.
-David relies upon emotion, feelings and gut.
+David relies on emotion, feelings, and gut.
 If Goliath understands the individual customer’s needs and works hard at creating an incredible customer experience, he will be able to challenge David at his own game.
-But it’s so rare that Goliath actually takes time to care about the single unit statistics like handshakes, smiles and hugs.
+But it’s so rare that Goliath actually takes the time to care about the single unit statistics like handshakes, smiles, and hugs.